-For FY 2021, the Agency did not have the data available to determine triggers for all EEO groups, although there is limited information to suggest that there is a trigger for PWD and PWTD.
-However, the Agency's current Learning Management System (LMS) for all employees, including PWD/PWTD, does not populate into workforce data tables A/B-12 Career Development Distributed by Disability.
+For FY 2022, the Agency did not have the data available to determine triggers for all EEO groups, although there was limited information to suggest that there may be a trigger for PWD/PWTD.
+The Agency's Learning Management System (LMS) for all employees, including PWD and PWTD, does not populate into workforce data tables A/B-12 Career Development Distributed by Disability.